There are lots of ways that you can save with the low income, and many of them can be applied easily with a little common sense.

 But when you have a low income, it can be difficult to justify these expenses.
 Even more difficult is the fact that you cannot live without some form of entertainment.
 That’s where money-saving exercises command to allow you to spend as little as possible.

-The same goes for video games.
-Their videogame subscription services that only cost between $10 and $15 a month which will allow you to play any game that you want that is in their library.
+- The same goes for video games.
+There are video game subscription services that only cost between $10 and $15 a month which will allow you to play any game that you want that is in their library.

 Getting around these days is an unavoidable expense.
 In the past, cities were set up around walking patrons that could buy everything that they needed within a few blocks.
 However, as cars became more prevalent, that changed.